JoseiToAoiTori/AyaseChihaya/README.md

 The bot is uhhhhhhh very much specialized to my very specific needs.
 If you're not in the servers it's built for, you'll have to take some extra steps.

-Remove `.addCommandDir(path.join(__dirname, 'refugee'))` in `index.js` and kill the refugee folder if you want.
+Remove `.addDir(path.join(__dirname, 'refugee'))` in `index.js` and kill the refugee folder if you want.
 Some event listeners only work inside a specific server.
 You'll need to change a bunch of IDs if you want them to work inside another server.
 Idk I'd love this to be organized better but I really suck at this.

 ***